rlzh/notes-vault/Paper Notes/2022 - Robust Moving Target Defense against Unknown Attacks A Meta-Reinforcement Learning Approach - Li.md

 	- Regarding probability distribution of attacker type (this is assumed to be inaccurate)
 	- Some parts of solution is still assumed
 		- An attack with Impact Score (IS) $\in [0,10]$ and Exploitability Score (ES) $\in [0, 10]$ will generate **$10 \times$ IS unit time loss and have $0.1 \times$ ES success rate** ([[2022-DecisionGTforSec-robust-MTD-against-unknown-attacks-meta-RL-approach-Li.pdf#page=12&selection=41,4,60,22|quote]])
+- Issue with experiment setup (Fig 2)
+	- Why would defender switch from Config #2 or #3 against DB attacker?
+		- The attack success rate for Config #2 and #3 is always zero!!
+	- Static defender strategy is **optimal** both attack types
+		- against Mainstream: [0, 1, 0, 0]
+		- against DB: [0, 1, 0, 0] or [0, 0, 0, 1]
+		- static defender strategy is an upper bound on RL-based solution [[2022-DecisionGTforSec-robust-MTD-against-unknown-attacks-meta-RL-approach-Li.pdf#page=14&selection=73,25,75,30|ref]]
+	- Fix?:
+		- randomly generate attacker type?
+		- sample from distribution

 # Future Work
 todo...